 Recite a Special Dua’a

 Allah SWT says in Surah Baqarah,

 “And when My servants ask you, [O Muhammad], concerning Me – indeed I am near.
 I respond to the invocation of the supplicant when he calls upon Me.
 So let them respond to Me [by obedience] and believe in Me that they may be [rightly] guided.”
 [Quran, Surah Baqarah, 2:186].

-There is also a very important dua’a to be recited often.
-Especially so during the last ten days of Ramadan when all the believers are seeking refuge from the hellfire:
+There is also a very important dua that should be recited often.
+Especially so during the last ten days of Ramadan, when all the believers are seeking refuge from Hellfire:

 Oh Allah, save me from the fire.